 President Biden to view Ian devastation, meet with first responders in Fort Myers

-NAPLES - President Joe Biden and First Lady Dr. Jill Biden are due in southwest Florida, where they'll get a firsthand look at the devastation left behind by Hurricane Ian.
+NAPLES - President Joe Biden and First Lady Dr. Jill Biden will travel to southwest Florida on Wednesday, where they'll get a firsthand look at the devastation left behind by Hurricane Ian.

-The White House said when President Biden visits Fort Myers on Wednesday he'll survey the destruction and meet with first responders and local residents.
+The White House said when President Biden visits Fort Myers he'll survey the destruction and tour the region.

+"The president will meet with small-business owners and local residents impacted by Hurricane Ian and thank the federal, state and local officials working around the clock to provide life-saving assistance, restore power, distribute food and water, removing debris and beginning rebuilding efforts," White House press secretary Karine Jean-Pierre told reporters at the White House.

 Politics will not play a role.
-Mr. Biden is scheduled to meet with Governor Ron Desantis, one of the president's most prominent Republican critics.
+Mr. Biden will get a briefing from Gov. Ron DeSantis, one of his most vocal Republican critics, and Federal Emergency Management Agency Administrator Deanne Criswell on recovery efforts.

 A week after the Category 4 hurricane first made landfall in the U.S., rescue teams continue to go door-to-door in search of both victims and survivors.